rgavira123/FISIOFIND_back/README.md

 ##  Acknowledgments

-We would like to express our sincere gratitude to the following individuals for their invaluable contributions to the project:
+We would like to express our gratitude to the three great teams that have made this project possible:

 <table>
         <td align="center">